VladaAlek/Django_17_06_24_really_good/README.md

 ## Objective

-This essential project enables end-users to create, read, update, and delete entries for book titles on specific topics, thereby establishing a unique database.
-The "review" option is essential, allowing readers to engage in discussions and share their thoughts.
+This basic project enables end-users to create, read, update, and delete entries for book titles , thereby establishing a unique database on specific topics.
+The "review" option is important too, allowing readers to engage in discussions and share their thoughts on individual books.

 ![Landing Page](./static/images/responsive%20design.png)